 Everywhere we went we saw men working on the roads and trimming hedges along the roadsides.
 There were endless construction projects, from new memorials, new bridges, and beach reclamation, dredging and high-rise buildings going up.

 What was noticeable most was how much work was being done to public works such as roads and public buildings.
 It was comparable to what you might see in the US, and this came as a surprise.
 Malaysian tax dollars hard at work!

 People were busy by the roadsides.
 We glimpsed a monkey running across the highway, big groups of schoolchildren with the very young girls wearing white headscarves and the boys in navy pants and crisp white shirts, goats tethered and munching on grass, a few water buffalo in a soccer field, keeping the grass trimmed, a man in a rice paddy opening a channel with a large hoe to let the water flow from one paddy to the other, a naked little boy sleeping in a red plastic chair on the front porch, the yellow gold dome of a mosque with adjoining minaret with loudspeakers on all four sides, billboards proclaiming “Kota Bharu, the Islamic City,” and lots of Arabic script on road signs and on buildings.

-We passed stacks of green dorian fruit, Malaysia’s favorite fruit, protected by tough spiky exterior that smells like horrible body odor once it’s opened, scrawny roosters chasing scrawnier hens, groups of people gathered in the shade sitting on plastic chairs in an outdoor café sipping tea and chatting, a man using a weed whacker wearing a sarong, ornate new schools with fancy fencing around them painted in grey and orange.
+We passed stacks of green Durian fruit, Malaysia’s favorite fruit, protected by a tough spiky exterior that smells like horrible body odor once it’s opened, scrawny roosters chasing scrawnier hens, groups of people gathered in the shade sitting on plastic chairs in an outdoor café sipping tea and chatting, a man using a weed whacker wearing a sarong, ornate new schools with fancy fencing around them painted in grey and orange.